 Solutions for Hair Loss during Menopause

-Losing your hair because of menopause can be an upsetting experience that jeopardizes your self-image.
+Losing your hair as a result of menopause can be an upsetting experience that jeopardizes your self-image.
 Women often feel unattractive when their hair begins to thin or shed so severely that bald spots develop.
-Hair loss is a common symptom of menopause, caused by a fluctuation in hormones.
-In order to find solutions for hair loss during menopause, read this article.
+Hair loss is caused by a fluctuation in hormones and is a common symptom of menopause.

 Many women choose to confront hair loss by taking control of their appearance.
 A shorter hairstyle is often the first choice for women who experience hair loss related to menopause.